blachlylab/fade/INSTALL.md

 <details>
-<summary> A note on systems with multiple htslib versions</summary>
+<summary> A note on systems with multiple htslib versions for older versions of FADE</summary>

-FADE requires htslib version 1.9, though the latest version is 1.10.2 (as of writing).
+Some older versions of FADE require htslib version 1.9, though the latest version is 1.14 (as of writing).
 Your htslib version may be more up to date than the one our instructions would have you install.

 In the case of using a provided binary, this should have no effect.
 FADE's binary will be able to